-Level 1: One or more of the following:
+Level 1: One or more of the following consequences:

-- A warning and referral to Student Services for remedial support. - Compulsory attendance at academic writing workshops to support submission of assessment tasks; - Portion of the assessment excluded from marking; - · Available marks on the assessment may be reduced; - Assessment mark adjusted to 50%; - Assessment awarded a zero mark; - Result to be withheld from the student pending review by the Chief Examiner of total assessments in the subject; - Resubmission of assessment task with a maximum mark of 50%; - Supplementary assessment task;
+- A warning and referral to Student Services for remedial support. - Compulsory attendance at academic writing workshops to support submission of assessment tasks. - Portion of the assessment excluded from marking. - Available marks on the assessment may be reduced. - Assessment mark adjusted to 50%. - Assessment awarded a zero mark. - Result to be withheld from the student pending review by the Chief Examiner of total assessments in the subject. - Resubmission of assessment task with a maximum mark of 50%.

+Supplementary assessment task.

-The student is advised in writing of the consequence and the instance is recorded on the Academic Integrity Register.
+The student is advised in writing of the consequence by the Academic Progress Committee and the instance is recorded on the Academic Integrity Register.

-Level 2: One or more of the following:
+Level 2: One or more of the following consequences:

-- Assessment awarded a zero mark; - A 'Not Pass' (0/N) result awarded for the subject; - Referral to the Academic Progress Committee with a recommendation to review academic status; - Compulsory attendance at an academic writing workshop where assessment submissions are monitored.
+- Assessment awarded a zero mark. - A 'Not Pass' (0/N) result awarded for the subject. - Referral to the Academic Progress Committee with a recommendation to review academic status. - Compulsory attendance at an academic writing workshop where assessment submissions are monitored.

-The student is advised in writing of the consequence and the instance is recorded on the Academic Integrity Register.
+The student is advised in writing of the consequence by the Academic Progress Committee and the instance is recorded on the Academic Integrity Register.